isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1865.md

 ---
-title: 'Water Filtration System'
+title: 'Packing machine'
 permalink: /productivity-solutions-grant/solutionrepo/solution1865
 ---

-## Water Filtration System
+## Packing machine

 ## Overview

 **Description**

-A system for filtration of water used for farming to improve growing conditions, prevent diseases and increase yield.
+A machine that automates the packing of farm produce with high speed and high degree of precision, may also include labelling and weighing functions.

 ## Solution Packages Option(s)